-For each application that is approved for grant funding, the organization will receive a grant award letter, a grant agreement to be signed and returned within 10 days of receipt, along with the grant award check.
+For each application that is approved for grant funding, the organization will receive a grant agreement to be signed and returned within 10 days of receipt.
+Once the signed agreement is received, we will mail you a grant letter and the grant award check.

 How do we report on the use of our grant funding?

 Delaplaine Foundation, Inc. will notify all grant recipients during the third quarter of the calendar year in order that the grantee shall complete a required Grant Project Progress Report.
 The report will contain the Grant description, budget, expense summary, description of any obstacles encountered, and a summary of measurable impact and outcomes accomplished as a result of the grant dollars.
 Note: A report must be completed and returned for each grant that has been awarded.
 Organizations that do not return this required report shall be considered ineligible for future funding.